leffjesh/whippet/README.md

 -http://proceedings.esri.com/library/userconf/proc14/papers/223_620.pdf

 tool devleoped by Gina Darin

-implemented in python for use in ESRI workflows by @leffjesh
+implemented in python for use in ESRI workflows by Jeff Lesh

 Requirements: